 TLC is committed to ensuring a fair and productive peer review process to secure the integrity of the scholarly record.
 This journal uses double-blind review, which means that reviewers are unaware of the identity of the authors, and authors are also unaware of the identity of reviewers.
 The typical period of time allowed for reviews is 3 weeks.

 Training, Language and Culture is committed to ensuring a fair and productive peer review process to secure the integrity of the scholarly record, and adheres to the policies promoted by the Committee on Publication Ethics (COPE).
 The peer review process depends to a large extent on the trust and willing participation of the scholarly community and requires that everyone involved behaves responsibly and ethically.
 Peer reviewers play a central and critical part in the peer review process and have an obligation to conduct reviews in an ethical, objective and accountable manner.
 The publication reviews all materials received by the editorial office that correspond to its subject for the purposes of expert evaluation.
 All reviewers are recognised experts in the subject of peer-reviewed materials and have published in the last 3 years on the subject of the peer-reviewed article.
 Reviews are stored in the publishing house and in the journal editorial office for 5 years.
 The editorial office forwards copies of the reviews or a justified rejection to the authors, and also undertakes to send copies of reviews to the Ministry of Education and Science of the Russian Federation upon receipt of a corresponding request by the editorial office of the publication.

 Peer Review Definition and Purpose

-Peer review, for the purposes of these guidelines, refers to reviews provided on manuscript submissions to Training, Language and Culture.
+Peer review, for the purposes of these guidelines, refers to reviews provided for manuscript submissions to Training, Language and Culture.
 The purpose of peer review is to assist the Editor in making editorial decisions, and through the editorial communications with the author it may also assist the author in improving the paper.

 Type of Peer Review Used